 New research from McLean Hospital neuroscientists shows in an animal model that being bullied can have long-term, dramatic effects on sleep and other circadian rhythm-related functions, symptoms that are characteristic of clinical depression and other stress-induced mental illnesses.
 The researchers, however, also found that it may be possible to mitigate these effects with the use of an experimental class of drugs that can block stress.

-“While our study found that some stress-related effects on circadian rhythms are short-lived, others are long-lasting,” said Bill Carlezon, PhD, chief of the Basic Neuroscience Division and director of the Behavioral Genetics Laboratory at McLean Hospital and senior author of the study.
+“While our study found that some stress-related effects on circadian rhythms are short-lived, others are long-lasting,” said Bill Carlezon, PhD, chief of the Center of Excellence in Basic Neuroscience and director of the Behavioral Genetics Laboratory at McLean Hospital and senior author of the study.
 “Identifying these changes and understanding their meaning is an important step in developing methods to counter the long-lasting effects of traumatic experiences on mental health.”

 Stress is known to trigger psychiatric illnesses, including depression and PTSD, and sleep is frequently affected in these conditions.
 Some people with stress disorders sleep less than normal, while others sleep more than normal or have more frequent bouts of sleep and wakefulness.